RobertGardner/teach-full-stack-project-template/README.md

    - Starts all the development servers.
 1. `lint`
    - Runs ESLint against all the client and server code.
+1. `psql`
+   - When used on the EC2 instance, runs `psql` attached to the project database.
+Helpful for debugging issues with the database.
 1. `tsc`
    - Runs the TypeScript compiler against all the client and server code.
 1. Not directly used by developer